 - Solar Toolkit (provides guidance on how to calculate the return on investment of a solar project)

-- SESA How to Choose a Solar Provider checklist
+- Solar Alberta checklist: How to Choose a Solar Provider

-Yes, customers may opt for pre-approval via changeforclimate.ca/solar
+Yes, customers are expected to seek pre-approval via changeforclimate.ca/solar

-Pre-approval is optional and allows customers/contractors to submit a list of planned products for purchase to ensure they qualify for the incentive and find out how much the incentive would be.
+Pre-approval is required and allows customers/contractors to submit a list of planned products for purchase to ensure they qualify for the incentive and find out how much the incentive would be.

 Please see the Terms and Conditions for details on eligible costs.